Glossary

 Digital signature

-Digital signatures and electronic signatures are often used interchangeably.
+Digital signatures and electronic signatures are often used synonymously.

 Digital certificate